anilzen/anilzen.github.io/content/research/hyperboloidal-holography/index.md

 ### The holographic principle

 The spatial geometry of the Minkowski metric in hyperboloidal coordinates matches _exactly_ the spatial geometry of the Anti-de Sitter metric in standard coordinates.
-I wrote about this observation two years ago in a [blog post](/post/hyperboloidal-holography/).
-Back then, I thought this was a known curiosity, but there seem to be other advantages of this approach to holography.
-I'm now exploring this idea with the help of the NSF award.
-It's more speculative than my usual work, but it's been fun to venture into this unfamiliar territory.
+I discussed this observation in a [2021 blog post](/post/hyperboloidal-holography/).
+This motivates an exploratory question: can hyperboloidal surfaces provide a useful setting for holography in isolated systems?

+My later papers [*Hyperbolic times in Minkowski space*](/publication/2024-zenginoglu-hyperbolic-times/) (*American Journal of Physics*, 2024) and [*Bridging time across null horizons*](/publication/2025-zenginoglu-bridging-horizons/) (*General Relativity and Gravitation*, 2025) develop the underlying geometry of time functions and null boundaries.
+Establishing a connection to a quantum-field description or a holographic duality remains an open direction.